 • Made it clear they want subscribers to get in touch with them via email

-Get unlimited email sends & subscribers with Flodesk
+Get started with Flodesk

 Common email list management mistakes

 • Sending too many emails: On the flip side, too many emails is one of the biggest reasons why people unsubscribe from email marketing content.
-Don’t send out more than one email per day except in very special circumstances, like during the holiday season.
+Don’t send out more than one email per day except in very special circumstances, like during the holiday season

 Your subscribers deserve good email list management